-Instead, use a new set of floppy disks for each backup (if you are backing up to your floppy drive) or give each backup a different name that you will remember (if you are backing up to your hard drive).
+Instead, use a new set of floppy disks for each backup (if you are backing up to your floppy drive) or give each backup a different name that you will remember (if you are backing up to your hard drive or a CR-ROM).

-- When the rebuild completes successfully, back up the rebuilt file. - Exit from the older version of QuickBooks.
-(You can uninstall the older version of QuickBooks now, if you want.) - Reinstall QuickBooks 2004 into the directory where you originally installed it. - When the Installer finishes, open QuickBooks 2004 by double-clicking the QuickBooks icon on your desktop. - From the File menu, choose Restore. - Navigate to the backup of the rebuilt company file (the file you created in Step 5).
-Select it, then click Restore. - Follow the instructions on your screen to restore and update your company file.
-If you are still having difficulties, call Technical Support (see page 270).
+- 6 When the rebuild completes successfully, back up the rebuilt file. - 7 Exit from the older version of QuickBooks.
+(You can uninstall the older version of QuickBooks now, if you want.) - 8 Reinstall QuickBooks 2005 into the directory where you originally installed it. - 9 When the Installer finishes, open QuickBooks 2005. - 10 From the File menu, choose Restore. - 11 Navigate to the backup of the rebuilt company file (the file you created in Step 5).
+Select it, then click Restore. - 12 Follow the instructions on your screen to restore and update your company file.
+If you are still having difficulties, call Technical Support (see page 269).